 The District has defined its reporting entity in accordance with generally accepted accounting principles, which provides guidance for determining which governmental activities, organizations and functions should be included in the reporting entity.
 In evaluating how to define the District for financial reporting purposes, management has considered all potential component units.
 The primary criterion for including a potential component unit within the reporting entity is the governing body's financial accountability.
 A primary governmental entity is financially accountable if it appoints a voting majority of a component unit's governing body and it is able to impose its will on the component unit, or if there is a potential for the component unit to provide specific financial benefits to, or impose specific financial burdens on, the primary government.
-A primary government may also be financially accountable if a component unit is fiscally dependent on the primary governmental entity regardless of whether the component unit has a separately elected governing board, a governing board appointed by a higher level of government, or a jointly appointed board.
+A primary governmental entity regardless of whether the component unit has a separately elected governing board, a governing board appointed by a higher level of government, or a jointly appointed board.
 All such component units have been "blended" with the District's other fund types and account groups.
 The following blended component unit has a June 30 year-end.